 Occurrences of nuisance algae and beach closures or postings have occurred over the past decades.
 These occurrences are in part caused by excessive nutrients and bacteria in the water draining to Lake Huron from private septic systems, municipal wastewater and runoff, runoff over agricultural, rural, and urban lands, among other known and unknown sources, including natural sources.

-Because of the potential significant impact of urban, rural, and agricultural drainage on the health of the lake, Healthy Lake Huron identified the following five priority areas for immediate action in developing and supporting implementation of watershed management plans.
+Because of the potential significant impact of urban, rural, and agricultural drainage on the health of the lake, Healthy Lake Huron identified five priority areas (Pine River; Garvey-Glenn; Bayfield North; Bayfield Main; Lambton Shores) for immediate action in developing and supporting implementation of watershed management plans.

-Visit the priority areas page to find out about the five sentinel or beacon watersheds:
+Visit the priority areas page to find out about the five sentinel or beacon watershed areas: